CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Changes to Models
 ----------------------------------

-In addition to the overall change of structure, involving each property optionally owning a Compound, new types of models have  been introduced for the majority usecase, of extracting a physical quantity structure, i.e. the case with a specifier, a value, and units, such as melting points, interatomic distances, and cooling rates.
+In addition to the overall change of structure, involving each property optionally owning a :class:`~chemdataextractor.model.model.Compound`, new types of models have  been introduced for the majority usecase of extracting a physical quantity structure, i.e. the case with a specifier, a value, and units, such as melting points, interatomic distances, and cooling rates.
 These models are all defined as subclasses of a new type of model, :class:`~chemdataextractor.model.units.quantity_model.QuantityModel`

 .. note::